Skip to main content

 Objective:

-Student media operates as a laboratory where students practice developing of qualitative media materials.
-During the study course students learn how to develop a story from ideas, plan gathering of materials, process it, work with text, photography and sound and prepare work until its publishing stage.
+Student media works as a laboratory where students try their hand at creating quality media materials.
+During the course, the student learns to develop a story from ideas, plan the collection of material, perform processing, work with text, photography and sound, and bring the work to publication.
+In the first semester, students conduct interviews.

 Topic Layout (Full-Time)